 Do they appreciate regular check-ins from their colleagues about how they’re feeling, or prefer not to talk right now?
 If they don’t want to talk, offer to communicate their wishes to the rest of the team, and make sure they know that you’re available any time if that changes.

 And this applies to both your expectations for the employee in question’s productivity and engagement, as well as less obvious expectations that may have to do with your own personal beliefs about the grieving process and how long it should take, or what it should look like.

-According to the Harvard Business Review, grief can cause people to be more withdrawn and disorganized, so managers should be very careful of labelling these issues as performance problems in grieving employees.
+According to the Harvard Business Review, grief can cause people to be more withdrawn and disorganized, so managers should be very careful of labeling these issues as performance problems in grieving employees.

 Because everyone grieves differently, and processing loss is nonlinear, your employee may be fine at first, and a few months later start crying mid-meeting.
-In an essay she wrote after losing her husband, Sheryl Sandberg (COO at Facebook, and author of Lean In), recommends asking people who are grieving, ‘how are you today’ (as opposed to ‘how are you’) as it quietly recognises the fact that loss is lived one day at a time.
+In an essay she wrote after losing her husband, Sheryl Sandberg (COO at Facebook, and author of Lean In), recommends asking people who are grieving, "how are you today" (as opposed to "how are you") as it quietly recognizes the fact that loss is lived one day at a time.

 It’s important to schedule times in your calendar to circle back and see how your employees are doing.

 Early on, that could mean a long conversation over coffee every few days or weeks (only do this if you and the person who is grieving are comfortable with that frequency/intensity) and after some time has passed, it could be every few months.
 If you’re not particularly close, checking in could be as simple as asking how your employee is doing that day and offering to help however you can.

 Your role as a manager who cares is showing the person who’s experienced a loss the patience and compassion they need in a way that is comfortable for them.